Jump to:Page Content

 Home > About

-The Program in Criminal Justice Policy and Management (PCJ), located within the Malcolm Wiener Center for Social Policy at the Harvard Kennedy School (HKS), aims to enable government leaders to fulfill their obligations to ensure public safety and justice.
+The Program in Criminal Justice Policy and Management (PCJ) is part of the Malcolm Wiener Center for Social Policy at the Harvard Kennedy School (HKS) and conducts research and sponsors activities to promote sound policy and effective management in the administration of safety and justice.

 Established in 1980 by the Daniel and Florence V. Guggenheim Foundation, the Program in Criminal Justice Policy and Management has had a continuing commitment to include practitioners in its work to: